debashish49/ProjectX/README.md

 ![image](https://user-images.githubusercontent.com/69211573/128526487-9b82c451-ca42-46eb-b5a2-43319590a316.png)

 To program our search queries, we used Django’s raw function, that lets us execute raw SQL queries on Django models.
-For example:

-`query = "SELECT * FROM laptops WHERE url like '%%"+retailer+"%%' and MATCH(name) AGAINST ('"+search+"' IN NATURAL LANGUAGE MODE) order by price"`

 ### Filtering Search Results:
 The product results can be further narrowed down using our smart filtering system, which allows the user to filter their searches: (1) By Retailer & (2) By Price
 ![image](https://user-images.githubusercontent.com/69211573/128526771-ee263f8a-570d-4630-9da0-a89d6e2164c1.png)